Talal0910/Mine_monitoring_transferability/README.md

 The main computational steps were:

-- loading and resampling Sentinel-2 bands,
+- loading and resampling Sentinel-2 bands
-- calculating NDVI and BSI,
+- calculating NDVI and BSI
-- rasterising polygon labels,
+- rasterising polygon labels
-- training Random Forest models,
+- training Random Forest models
-- running PCA and feature importance analysis.
+- running PCA and feature importance analysis

 Compared with CNNs, U-Nets or transformer-based Earth observation models, this workflow has a relatively low computational footprint.
 This reduces energy demand and makes the approach more accessible for small research projects or operational teams without high-performance computing resources.